 Linen for Summer?

-Linen is a classic summer fabric because of its light weight and fabric structure.
-It is usually a little coarser than fine merino wool or cotton fibers.
-As you know, linen’s purported virtues are easily negated by the fact that it wrinkles heavily.
-After a day wearing a linen suit, you will appear anything but dapper, though some people like this nonchalant look during the summer.
-In my opinion, a linen suit is perfectly suited for a vacation on Capri or for casual events, but it is not a good choice for office wear.
+Linen is a classic summer fabric because of its light weight, open weave and casual fabric structure.
+It is usually a little coarser than fine merino wool or cotton fibers., and it wrinkles graciously.
+After a day wearing a linen suit, you will appear anything but dapper, although some people like this nonchalant look during the summer.
+In my opinion, a linen suit is ideally suited for a vacation on Capri or casual events, but it is not a good choice for office wear.
 If you nevertheless want to wear linen at the office, try to find some blends with cotton or even silk.
-They will still have this beautiful casual look and feel, without the wrinkles.
+They will still have a beautiful casual look and feel without the wrinkles.

 If you cannot see through the fabric when holding it against the light, it is not well suited for warm summer weather.

 However, the fabric has its roots in India.
-Back when the country was ruled by the Mughal, Persian was the official language at court.
+At the time the country was ruled by the Mughal, Persian was the official language at court.
 Consequently, a lot of Persian was integrated into the local languages and then shaped both the Urdu and Hindi languages.
 As such the term seersucker derives from these languages referring to the dual tonality of the colors.
 In fact, “sheer” means “milk” and “shukkar” means “lesser refined brown cane sugar.”
-Over time, the word evolved into “seersucker”, and it was first imported to Europe in the 18th century.
+Over time, the word evolved into “seersucker,” and it was first imported to Europe in the 18th century.
 It is not clear what material it was originally made of; some say linen, while others claim it was a blend of cotton and linen.
 In any case, it is a puckered fabric and its special texture is achieved by pulling certain warp yarns tightly, while others are left looser.
-As such, the crinkling effect is permanent and as a result no ironing is required.
-Supposedly, the crinkling is supposed to help air circulation, though I personally doubt that.
+As such, the crinkling effect is permanent and as a result, no ironing is required.
+Supposedly, the crinkling is supposed to help air circulation, although I doubt that.